 My goal is to investigate the potential role of TRPM4, a Ca2+ activated monovalent cation channel, in non-cardiomyocytes of the heart.

-I am a student at the University of Bern.
+I am a medical doctor and PhD candidate at the University of Bern, supported by the SNSF (Swiss National Science Foundation) and the SAMW (Schweizerische Akademie der Medizinischen Wissenschaften) through their MD-PhD stipend.
 I was first trained in research in the laboratory of Prof. Dennis Brown, director of the MGH Program in Membrane Biology (PMB) at Harvard Medical School.
 I was so fascinated by the idea of linking fundamental research with clinical questions that I started my PhD in parallel to my medical studies a few months after I came back.

 My current research focuses on TRPM4, a Ca2+ activated ion channel, permeable to monovalent cations.
 Its expression has been shown in the heart, more precisely in cardiomyocytes, as well as in a wide range of other organs such as the colon or the nervous system.
 In the heart, TRPM4 seems to be involved in physiological endurance-enduced cardiac hypertrophy, as well as cardiac remodeling.
 Numerous studies demonstrated that TRPM4 plays a functional role in the Ca2+ homeostasis of many immune cells such as dendritic cells, mast cells, monocytes and T lymphocytes, but also in endothelial cells and fibroblasts.
 Since most of these cells are crucial cell populations of the heart, I will firstly investigate whether these non-cardiomyocytes located in the heart express TRPM4.
 My plan is ultimately to investigate the role of TRPM4 in these cardiac-located cells after a myocardial infarction.